LogoAI AGENT INTEGRATIONS NOW LIVE

 How Often Should You Clear It?

 If you're a regular Instagram user, once a month is plenty.
-If you tap a lot of in-app shopping links, ads, or link-in-bio buttons, do Step 1 only (Browser → Clear) every two weeks - it's the fastest, lowest-risk option and recovers the biggest chunk on most phones.
+If your phone is constantly low on storage, offload (iPhone) or clear cache (Android) every couple of weeks - it's quick, doesn't log you out, and recovers the biggest chunk on most phones.

-If your phone is constantly running out of storage and Instagram is one of the top offenders, the real fix is usually turning off auto-play video over cellular and trimming long DM threads with heavy media.
+The longer-term fix is loading less data in the first place: turn on Use less mobile data under Your app and media → Media quality, turn off auto-play video over cellular, and trim long DM threads with heavy media.
 Reels and DM photos are what refill the cache fastest.
 Instagram also publishes a short official guide on using less data on Instagram that pairs well with a cache cleanout.

 Troubleshooting